codefox-inc/sparkn-contracts/README.md

 # Incentive

 Nowadays information is spread around the world in an incredible speed.
-However, in some isolated area the information gap is too substantial to overcome the problems.
-One of the biggest challenges we noticed is neither there are talented people nor incentives to create great ideas in some of these areas.
+However, in some isolated areas the information gaps are too substantial to overcome the challenges.
+One of the biggest challenges we noticed so far is: neither there are talented people nor incentives to create great ideas in some of these areas.

 We found that there are many problems can be solved by the community in a more innovative and open way if things are done openly and smartly with adequate incentives.

-Since its inception, Web3 and blockchain technology have been thriving, thanks in part to their inherent incentive structure.
-We believe that the underlying philosophy and values of Web3 can be applied more widely to address various issues.
+Since its inception, Web3, or we can all it "blockchain industry", has been thriving, thanks in part to its inherent incentive structure.
+We believe that the underlying philosophy and values of Web3 can be applied more widely to address various problems.

 Our belief is that the more problems we can solve using this technology, the more value we can generate.
 This, in turn, will allow more people to reap the benefits of Web3 and blockchain.
 Ultimately, this could lead to the widespread adoption of Web3, allowing it to become a mainstream technology